Wiki · Organization · Last reviewed June 23, 2026

 Cursor is one of the companies that normalized the shift from AI-assisted coding to agentic software work.
 In late 2024, its changelog described agents that could see terminal exit codes, read linter errors, run commands in the background, auto-save changes, and edit multiple locations in parallel.
 By Cursor 1.0 in June 2025, the company highlighted Bugbot for pull-request review, memories, one-click MCP setup, Jupyter support, and general availability of Background Agent.

-In 2026, Cursor pushed further into cloud agents, automations, long-running agents, PR review, computer-use testing, plugins, Microsoft Teams integration, and its own Composer model line.
-Its Composer 2 technical report framed the model as specialized for agentic software engineering and evaluated it on real-world coding tasks.
+In 2026, Cursor pushed further into cloud agents, automations, long-running agents, PR review, computer-use testing, plugins, team marketplaces, Design Mode, Microsoft Teams integration, the Cursor SDK, and its own Composer model line.
+Composer 2.5 was presented as better at sustained long-running work and complex instruction following, while Cursor's SDK beta made the agent harness available as programmable infrastructure rather than only as an interactive editor feature.

 Security and Privacy

 For teams, the practical implication is that Cursor is not merely an editor choice.
-It is a security, vendor, and software-supply-chain decision.
-Organizations need clear policies for repository scope, secrets, terminal approval, dependency installation, generated-code review, privacy mode, telemetry, audit logs, and which projects can be exposed to cloud agents.
+It is a security, vendor, identity, and software-supply-chain decision.
+Organizations need policies for repository scope, secrets, run modes, MCP servers, plugins, skills, hooks, terminal approval, dependency installation, network egress, generated-code review, privacy mode, audit logs, service accounts, analytics, and which projects can be exposed to cloud agents or automations.

 Market Position